 5. You Try to Attend Every Session, Panel, and Talk

 If only we could be in five places at once.
 Unfortunately, you simply can’t go to everything on the schedule.
-If you try to catch 20 minutes at one session, 30 minutes at a panel, and 15 minutes of a fireside chat, you probably won’t experience the full value of any of them.
+If you try to catch 20 minutes at one session, 30 minutes at a panel, and 15 minutes of a fireside chat, you may not get the full value from any of them.

 Make it a point in your pre-event research to map out a projected path for where you want to be, where you need to be, and when.
 If other team members are also attending, divide and conquer the sessions so you can all share your notes afterward.
-Then, reconcile it all together and cut your losses.
 You can always try to meet up with people at the after-hours events or schedule meetings with speakers to get a debrief on content you missed.

 6. You Avoid Speaking Opportunities

-Sometimes conference organizers look for potential speakers all the way up to the day before a conference.
+Sometimes conference organizers look for potential speakers all the way up to the day before a conference begins.
 Schedules change, people drop out, and last-minute additions are needed.
-If there’s a chance for you to step up to the plate, take advantage of this development opportunity if possible.
+If there’s a chance for you to step up to the plate, take advantage and grab the microphone if possible.

-Don’t be afraid to engage with the organizers early in the game also.
-You might be surprised at how quickly they take you up on your offer.
-Beyond that, it’s a great way to promote your personal brand and that of your organization; you’ll likely be marketed in the pre-event materials to countless audience members.
+Don’t be afraid to engage with the organizers early in the game by pitching your own ideas for a session at their event.
+You might be surprised at how quickly they take you up on your offer and get you booked to be a full-fledged conference speaker.
+Beyond that, speaking at a conference is a great way to promote your personal brand and that of your organization: you’ll likely be marketed in the pre-event materials to countless audience members.

 7. You Beat Around the Bush